MicrosoftDocs/Devices-docs/surface/surface-diagnostic-toolkit-command-line.md

 3. Use the Windows command prompt (cmd.exe) or Windows PowerShell to:

 - Collect all log files
-- Run health diagnostics using Best Practice Analyzer
+- Run health diagnostics using Best Practice Analyzer (BPA)
 - Check for missing firmware or driver updates

 >[!NOTE]